low901028/code-utils-demos/go-lessons-02.md

 If the -exec flag is given, 'go run' invokes the binary using xprog:    'xprog a.out arguments...'.
-If the -exec flag is not given, GOOS or GOARCH is different from the system default, and a program named go_$GOOS_$GOARCH_exec can be found on the current search path, 'go run' invokes the binary using that program,for example 'go_nacl_386_exec a.out arguments...'.
+If the -exec flag is not given, GOOS or GOARCH is different from the system default, and a program named go_$GOOS_$GOARCH_exec can be found on the current search path, 'go run' invokes the binary using that program, for example 'go_nacl_386_exec a.out arguments...'.
 This allows execution of cross-compiled programs when a simulator or other execution method is available.